medic/cht-docs/content/en/apps/guides/offline/_index.md

 linkTitle: "Offline CHT"
 weight: 100
 description: >
- Running an instance of CHT Core server with no internet connection
+ Running an instance of CHT Core server with no Internet  connection
 ---

 {{% alert title="Development only" %}} This guide is not meant for a production CHT instance.
 Support may be added in the future an offline CHT server in a production environment.
 Please see the "Considerations" section below. {{% /alert %}}